gomezalberto/Matlab/README.md

 # Matlab
 A variety of matlab projects:

 * PCAImageRegistration: 4D image registration using a PCA based similarity measure [1].
+Test data can be found in [here](http://zenodo.org/record/30999#.VfgNBN8SrJ8)